 Ms. Emily started dancing at the age of 4.
 Throughout the years she has studied contemporary, jazz, hip hop, modern, lyrical, tap, ballet, and pointe.
 Ms. Emily competed at regional dance competitions in high school with her studio.
 She was a member of the Kutztown University Varsity Dance team, as well as West Chester University’s Dance Company.
 Ms. Emily has a passion for music and choreography and has received many choreography awards over the years for her pieces.
 She has performed with live local musicians as well as internationally.
 Ms. Emily traveled to Ladek Zdroj, Poland in 2013 where both performed and brought her choreography to the Miedzynarodowy Festiwal Tanca.
 Ms. Emily attends the Dance Teacher Summit annually to stay updated on teaching methods and bring back new ideas to the studio.

-Ms. Molly started dancing at age 4 and trained in ballet, pointe, tap, jazz, musical theater, hip hop and lyrical through high school.
+Ms. Molly started dancing at age four and trained in ballet, pointe, tap, jazz, musical theater, hip hop and lyrical through high school.
 As a young dancer, she was featured in performances across the state of Delaware as well as in Disneyland in Los Angeles, California.
 At the Pennsylvania State University, Ms. Molly trained in modern dance, tap, jazz, ballet, pointe, musical theater and Mojah, graduating in 2012 with a Bachelor of Science in Kinesiology and a Minor in Dance.
 While at Penn State, Ms. Molly performed with Tapestry Dance Company, Vole' - the Penn State Ballet Company, Penn State Dance Alliance, and University Dance Company.
 As a junior, she attended the Dublin Dance Festival in Dublin, Ireland taking classes with world-renowned faculty, attending performances, and collaborating with fellow students to create new choreography around the city.
 As a senior, she had the opportunity to work and study with the Los Angeles-based Dance Company Diavolo as well as the Penn State Architecture program to create and perform in "The Secret Life of Public Spaces" (2012).
 Ms. Molly began teaching dance in 2013 and earned her Masters of Science from the University of Delaware in Biomechanics and Movement Science in 2014.
-She is thrilled to be able to turn her passion into her career and loves being a part of this amazing team of teachers and students!
+She is thrilled to to turn her passion into her career and loves being a part of the amazing Stage Stars team of teachers and students!